 Limited rooftop space

 Incorrect roof orientation

 Despite their costs, however, residential and commercial solar panel carports provide a host of advantages over rooftop and ground-mounted PV systems.

 1. Reduced Energy Expenses

-Solar canopies represent an easy way to turn unused surface areas into mini power plants.
-Just as with rooftop and ground-mounted solar installations, clients can generate their own clean electricity on-site instead of buying power from the utility company.
-As a result, solar carport owners benefit from monthly savings – not to mention smaller carbon footprints.
-Better still, their energy costs stay constant since sunshine remains the same price forever (free).
+Solar canopies represent an easy way to turn unused areas into mini power plants.
+Just as with rooftop solar installations, clients can generate their own clean electricity on-site instead of buying power from the utility company.
+As a result, solar carport owners benefit from monthly electricity savings – not to mention smaller carbon footprints.

-With enough installed capacity, users can even sell excess solar energy back to their utility providers under incentive programs like net energy metering.
+With enough installed capacity, users could even sell excess solar energy back to their utility providers through incentive programs like net energy metering.